All about fractures & fracture treatments

 Fracture Clinic Insights

-I am extremely delighted to see you reading through this resource page, My name is Dr Salam, and I am an orthopaedic surgeon in Coimbatore.
+I am extremely delighted to see you reading through this resource page, My name is Dr Salam, and I am a practicing ortho doctor in Coimbatore.

 I practice at One Care Medical Center.
 I created this resource page to help you understand fractures.

 Oh, and do share it with your loved ones!

 What is a fracture?

 A fracture can be simply defined as a “break in the continuity of the bone”

 Most fractures result from a high impact injury or acute stress that is beyond the load bearing capacity of the bone.

 Different bones in the human body have different load bearing ability.